Nexmo/nexmo-developer/_documentation/messages-and-workflows-apis/messages/guides/viber-service-messages.md

 ## 3. Generate a JWT

-If you are not using one of the Nexmo client libraries you will need to vcreate a JWT.
+If you are not using one of the Nexmo client libraries you will need to create a JWT.
 Generate a JWT with the following command:

 ```curl
 $ JWT="$(nexmo jwt:generate /path/to/private.key \application_id=NEXMO_APPLICATION_ID)"